troclaux/notes/databases.md

 - up migration: change database to new state
 - down migration: revert database to previous state

-## ACID

-> properties of database transactions

-- transactions: a sequence of operations that are treated as a single unit of work
-  - e.g. transferring money from one account to another

-- Atomicity: transactions are all or nothing, if any part of it fails, the entire transaction is rolled back
-- Consistency: database always moves from one valid state to another
-- Isolation: transactions are independent of each other
-- Durability: once a transaction is committed, it is permanently saved

 ## metadata

 > data about data